Ohio man grazed by bullet while sleeping in bed - NewsBreak

 COLUMBUS, Ohio ( WCMH ) — Columbus police said a man didn’t realize he’d been grazed by a bullet during the night until he woke up Saturday morning.

 Police responded to the 30-year-old man’s home, where he said he heard gunshots outside his home during the night.
-He said he didn’t think much of it until he woke up and realized the bullet grazed his midsection.Study: Cities with highest homicide increases during pandemic
+He said he didn’t think much of it until he woke up and realized the bullet grazed his midsection.Local football legend passes after single-vehicle rollover

 He also said he found the bullet beside him in bed.